griddd/SDC2016/README.md

 # SDC2016
-Soon to hold samples from my wireless hacking talk at SkyDogCon 2016 :)
+Samples from my wireless hacking talk at SkyDogCon 2016 :)

-I'll have some videos here, as well as the presentation slides
+Presentation slides are in LibreOffice and MS Powerpoint 2013 formats

-There will also be a link to the video of the talk itself
+I'll put the link to the video of the talk itself here, once it's online.

-10/17 Update: I'm speaking on Saturday (10/22) at 11 a.m.
-Come by!